 VOICE OVER

-Fiona has an extensive collection of character voices and accents, narrates audiobooks across multiple categories, and has worked professionally in animation, ADR, commercials, documentary narration, video games, trailers, and film.
+Fiona has narrated over 425 titles across genres and is renowned for her extensive range of character voices and accents, bringing depth and versatility to audiobooks, animation, ADR, commercials, documentaries, video games, trailers, and film.

-She was the ongoing voice announcer for the popular ESPN Radio/TV sports series, Grantland and then Jalen & Jacoby, hosted by Jalen Rose & David Jacoby for over a decade.
+Fiona was the ongoing voice announcer for ESPN’s popular radio and TV sports series Grantland and later Jalen & Jacoby, hosted by Jalen Rose and David Jacoby—a role she held for over a decade.

 VOICE REELS